 Is WireGuard a VPN?

-Not really.
-WireGuard is a VPN protocol, not a VPN service.
+No, WireGuard is not a VPN.
+WireGuard is a VPN protocol, not a VPN conenction.
 Your device can talk to a VPN server using WireGuard, but WireGuard itself does not provide a service you can pay for.

 WireGuard can use any “high” port (above the ones restricted on modern operating systems), but its default is 51820/UDP.